Niyama: Ten niyamas

-Other Numbers of Niyamas
+Other niyamas

-At least sixty five ancient and medieval era Indian texts are known so far that discuss Niyamas and Yamas.
+At least sixty five ancient and medieval era Indian texts are known so far that discuss niyamas.
 Most are in Sanskrit, but some are in regional Indian languages of Hindus.
-The number of Niyamas mentioned in these texts range from just one to eleven, however 5 and 10 are the most common.
+The number of niyamas mentioned in these texts range from just one to eleven, however five and ten are the most common.
 The order of listed niyamas, the names and nature of each niyama, as well as the relative emphasis vary between the texts.
-For example, Sriprashna Samhita discusses only one Niyama in verse 3.22, and that Niyama being Ahimsa.
-Shivayoga Dipika, Sharada Tilaka, Vasishtha Samhita, Yoga Kalpalatika, Yajnavalkya Smriti and many others, each discuss ten Niyamas.
-Bhagavata Purana discusses eleven Niyamas, with kind hospitality of guests, to one's best ability, as an additional virtuous behavior.
-Other texts substitute one or more different concepts in their list of Niyamas.
-For example, in the five Niyamas listed by Markandeya Purana in verse 36.17, Matanga Parameshvaram in verse 17.31 and Pashupata Sutra in verse 1.9, each suggest Akrodha (non-anger) as a Niyama.
+For example, Sriprashna Samhita discusses only one niyama in verse 3.22 - ahimsa.
+Shivayoga Dipika, Sharada Tilaka, Vasishtha Samhita, Yoga Kalpalatika, Yajnavalkya Smriti, and many others, each discuss 10 niyamas.
+The Bhagavata Purana discusses eleven niyamas, with kind hospitality of guests, to one's best ability, as an additional virtuous behavior.
+Other texts substitute one or more different concepts in their list of niyamas.
+For example, in the five niyamas listed by Markandeya Purana in verse 36.17, Matanga Parameshvaram in verse 17.31, and Pashupata Sutra in verse 1.9, each suggest akrodha (non-anger) as a niyama.

-Many of the texts match Patanjali's five Niyamas.
-Ahimsa is the most widely discussed ethical theory, and highlighted as the highest virtue by majority of these texts.
+Ahimsa is the most widely discussed ethical theory and highlighted as the highest virtue by majority of these texts.

-Overlap Between Yamas and Niyamas

-Some yamas (restraints, the "don'ts") are understood as reverse of niyamas (attitudes, behaviors, the "dos") in the Hatha Yoga Pradipika.
-For example, Ahimsa and Mitahara are called as yama as well as niyama in verse 1.17 and 1.40.
-The text calls Ahimsa (nonviolence and non-injuring anyone by one's actions, words or in thoughts) as the highest virtuous habit, Mitahara (moderation in one's eating and drinking habits) as the best personal restraint, and Siddhasana as the foremost of Asanas in verse 1.40.